 The Company measures its accrued benefit obligations and the fair value of plan assets for accounting purposes as at December 31 of each year.
-The most recent actuarial valuation of the pension plan for funding purposes was as of December 31, 2016, and although the next required valuation would be as of December 31, 2019, the Company plans to perform a valuation as of December 31, 2017.
+The most recent actuarial valuation of the pension plan for funding purposes was as of December 31, 2017, and the next required valuation would be as of December 31, 2020.